honzajavorek/honzajavorek.cz/README.markdown

 This is source code of my blog _Javorové lístky_.
 You can read it comfortably at [blog.javorek.net][blog] if you know Czech.
-It is proudly powered by Python using Blogofile, Markdown, and jinja2.
+It is proudly powered by Python using Blogofile, Markdown, and Mako (I'd like to use my favorite Jinja2, but [it's not possible yet][blogofile0.8]).

 Push requests fixing typos in my articles are very welcome! :-D